klassenjs/3DEP-Lidar-Tools/README.md

 2.5 are needed for reading and indexing the DEM TIFF files and LAZ files.

-As of November 2024, the total download size is approximately 33TiB, with 1.6TiB of that being the DEMs and the rest being the LAZ point clouds.
+As of December 2024, the total download size is approximately 34TiB, with 1.6TiB of that being the DEMs and the rest being the LAZ point clouds.